kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lab_Using_Set_Operators.md

 -- Validation 1: Check UNION vs UNION ALL understanding SELECT 'UNION removes duplicates' AS Concept, COUNT(*) AS ResultCount FROM (
-    SELECT DepartmentID FROM Employees WHERE IsActive = 1 UNION
+    SELECT DepartmentID FROM Employees e WHERE e.IsActive = 1
+    UNION
-    SELECT DepartmentID FROM Employees WHERE IsActive = 1 ) AS union_result
+    SELECT DepartmentID FROM Employees e WHERE e.IsActive = 1
+) AS union_result

 UNION ALL

 SELECT 'UNION ALL keeps duplicates' AS Concept, COUNT(*) AS ResultCount FROM (
-    SELECT DepartmentID FROM Employees WHERE IsActive = 1 UNION ALL
+    SELECT DepartmentID FROM Employees e WHERE e.IsActive = 1
+    UNION ALL
     SELECT DepartmentID FROM Employees WHERE IsActive = 1 ) AS union_all_result;